chapmanb/cloudbiolinux/README.md

 If you desire even more control, flavors allow custom python hooks.
 See `doc/hacking.md` for more details.

-## Customized targets
+## Specific install targets

-You can substitute `install_biolinux` with more specific targets:
+You can substitute `install_biolinux` with more specific targets to only build portions of CloudBioLinux:

 * `install_biolinux:packages` -- Install all of the defined system
   packages.